agnelvishal/notepad/README.md

-This is an app where anyone can type anything or draw on the screen. you can try out the app and understand better what the app does.
+This is an app where anyone can type anything  on the screen. you can try out the app and understand better what the app does.
 Thanks for trying out our app.